zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 <Aside>

-If you are unfamiliar with HTML5 forms, the Mozilla Developer Network's ["Web Forms - Working with user data"](https://developer.mozilla.org/en-US/docs/Learn/Forms) is a great beginner's guide.
+If you are unfamiliar with HTML5 forms, the Mozilla Developer Network's ["Web Forms - Working with user data"](https://developer.mozilla.org/en-US/docs/Learn/Forms) is a great guide for beginners.

 </Aside>